African Safari Tours, Tanzania Safaris, Luxury African Safaris, Kilimanjaro Climb, Zanzibar Vacation holidays

 Gazelles vs Antelopes - what is the difference?

-Across the sun-drenched plains of Africa, two graceful silhouettes dance in the dust, their horns catching the glint of the sun Antelope vs Gazelle.
+Across the sun-drenched plains of Africa, two graceful silhouettes dance in the dust, their horns catching the glint of the sun.
+Antelope vs Gazelle.
 But are they antelopes, or gazelles?
 Though often mistaken for each other, these swift herbivores boast unique features and occupy distinct ecological niches.
-Let’s dive into the world of these speedsters and uncover the fascinating differences between antelope and gazelle.
+Let’s dive into the world of these speedsters and uncover the fascinating differences between antelopes and gazelles.

 Gazelle vs antelope vs impala